PavelVdovin/CompareVolumeDemo/Readme.txt

 Generate indexes and find all paired files in the current folder (this may take a long time):
 > ./CompareVolumeDemo .

-Generate indexes and find all paried files for file 'assets/test.txt' in the current folder:
+Generate indexes and find all paried files for file 'assets/test.txt' in the folder 'folder':
-> ./CompareVolumeDemo -f assets/test.txt .
+> ./CompareVolumeDemo -f assets/test.txt ./folder

 Generate indexes and output differences with all files with '.txt' extension for file assets/test.txt:
 > ./CompareVolumeDemo -f assets/test.txt -x 100 .